fraterenz/ecdna-evo/README.md

 (i.e. selection strength) present in tumours with ecDNAs.

 ## Code organization
-We implemented a command line interface used to configure the simulations.
+We implemented a command line interface used to configure and run the simulations.

 ## Installation
 The simulations can be ran in Linux, Windows and macOS.